25 February 2014

 Blonde German actor Heinz Ohlsen (1922-1999) appeared as a young man in a handful of German films of the early war years.
-Ten years later he continued his career with a few more film roles.
+Ten years later, he continued his career with a few more film roles.

-German postcard by Film-Foto-Verlag, nr.
-G 146, 1941-1944.
+German postcard by Film-Foto-Verlag, no. G 146, 1941-1944.
 Photo: Star-Foto-Atelier / Tobis.

-The following year he played a young Irishman in the Nazi-made anti-British propaganda film Mein Leben für Irland/My Life for Ireland (Max W. Kimmich, 1941) starring Anna Dammann and René Deltgen.
+The following year, he played a young Irishman in the Nazi-made anti-British Propaganda film Mein Leben für Irland / My Life for Ireland (Max W. Kimmich, 1941), starring Anna Dammann and René Deltgen.

 Set in an English boarding school, Mein Leben für Irland tells of the Irish revolt against British domination.
 The sons of Irish rebels are sent to an English school to become good British patriots, but they secretly await the day they can fight for their country’s independence against the British, who are depicted as treacherous oppressors bent on world hegemony.